Platelet Rich Plasma (PRP) For Hair Loss

 How Does PRP Work?

 Human blood contains mesenchymal stem cells and contain specific growth factors that assist in tissue regeneration and healing.
-Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.
 PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
-It has been used extensively in these specialties for the last two decades with positive outcomes . it is also used commonly by professional athletes for quick return from their injuries.
+It has been used extensively in these specialties for the last two decades with positive outcomes .
+It is also used commonly by professional athletes for quick return from their injuries.
 In the field of hair restoration, existing evidence demonstrates PRP therapy as a promising treatment option to promote hair growth.
 While PRP is in the early stages of scientific research in hair restoration, PRP is not meant to replace current Health Canada approved therapies such as DHT blockers, laser and Minoxidil therapies-a very effective non-surgical therapeutic option for those patients with hair loss.

 How Do You Perform The Procedure?

 Blood is drawn in our medical facility in a manner similar to having routine blood testing at your physician's office.
 The blood is spun in a centrifuge and the PRP is separated and removed from the rest of the blood.
 The PRP is taken from your body and is specially prepared by spinning down the blood cells to a high concentration.
-We use the state of the artHarvester" PREP 2 system.
 After centrifugation, the platelets and other vital growth proteins raise to the top of the tube.
 Under a topical anesthesia, the highly concentrated platelet rich plasma (PRP)is then injected into the scalp and topically.
 The PRP contains many growth factors that stimulate the hair follicle's growth.
 Every 6-12 months as early data suggests regular or PRP treatments can stimulate hair growth.

 *Please be advised that individual results may vary